CloudService/3DTrans/WebSite/readme.md

 Translation worker.
 (Unit 3)
  Read the source file and generate the destination file.
 (The input and output files are both on the local storage.)

+* Dependency modules
+** everyauth
+There are defects in the latest version, consume the version "git://github.com/bnoguchi/everyauth.git#express3" instead.

+This version still exists issue (https://github.com/bnoguchi/everyauth/issues/347) for the box.net.
+Fix it locally after installation.

+* Autherization
+** Box
+The entry and callback paths are defined as below.
+  .entryPath('/auth/box')
+  .callbackPath('/auth/box/callback')
+The HTML code "<a href='/auth/box'> Login box </a>" can start the auth process.
+Configure the box application.
+Set the Redirect URL to be /auto/box/callback, like http://localhost:3000/auth/box/callback.